Al Noor Tower: Africa’s Tallest Skyscraper by Valode & Pistre to Break Ground this June

 Side-bar-footer-forum

-Valode & Pistre is set to break ground on Africa’s tallest tower this June.
-More than doubling the height of Johannesburg’s 223-meter Carlton Centre, which has been the continent’s tallest building since 1973; the Al Noor Tower (Tower of Light) is projected to rise 540-meters on a 25-hectare site in the Moroccan city of Casablanca.
+Valode & Pistre plans to begin construction on the tallest tower in Africa this coming June.
+Set to be over double the height of the Carlton Centre in Johannesburg – the continent's tallest structure since 1973 – the Al Noor Tower (Tower of Light) will stand at a projected 540-meter height on a site spanning 25 hectares in Casablanca, Morocco.

 Conceived on the continental scale, the Al Noor Tower is intended to house the African markets of both raw and precious materials thus becoming a strong emblem of the entire continent’s new dynamics.
 Covering an area of 300 000 sqm on 114 floors this mixed-use tower will accommodate: a 200-suite luxury hotel; a trading platform; a conference hall and an expansive art gallery; as well as an astonishingly 100-meter-tall atrium that hollows the tower’s base.